zPhumzani/tubeclip/README.md

 ## DEMO

 You can checkout this [SitePoint](https://www.sitepoint.com/youtube-rails/) Youtube on rails tutorial.
-Please use tubeclip gem. or just use youtube_it and rails 3/4
+Please use tubeclip gem or just use [youtube_it](https://github.com/kylejginavan/youtube_it) gem and rails 3/4

 ## ESTABLISHING A CLIENT